 - Is my website working correctly?

-Google Analytics gives you great insight into the effectiveness, and overall, the health of your website.
+Google Analytics gives you great insight into your website’s effectiveness and overall health.
 You can go to “behavior > in-page analytics” to see if your website’s design/layout leads visitors where you want them to go.
-You can also check the website’s speed under “behavior > site speed” to see if it’s performing well in terms of load times.
+You can also check the website’s speed under “behavior > site speed” to see if it performs well in load times.